-- Of all the injuries that happen in your facility, what percentage were strains and sprains in 2021?
-(If you have the same data from 2020 and 2019, how do these numbers compare?)
+- Of all the injuries that happen in your facility, what percentage were strains and sprains last year?
+(If you have the same data from two years prior, how do these numbers compare?)

 - Looking only at these strain/sprain injuries, find out how many were reported in each department, and how many people work in each department.
 For each department, divide the number of strain and sprain injuries by the number of employees to get a better indication of the injury rate per department.
 This should help you to prioritize your ergonomics efforts within your organization.

 - If you have access to the number of lost time days and modified workdays, repeat steps 1-2 for modified and lost workdays.
 In addition to ergonomics (risk) assessments, departments with high modified work days should have thorough physical and cognitive demands analyses (PCDAs), to support your return-to-work efforts.
 Do you have these?

 - Examine your process for accommodating injured workers.
 If supervisors (or your return-to-work coordinator) struggle with this process, consider whether PCDAs, third-party evaluations of suitability (demands-abilities evaluations), and job coaching might be appropriate.
 How could you optimize the process to accommodate medical limitations and bring people back to full duties most effectively?

 - Every organization has productivity targets, and most organizations can easily identify jobs or departments that limit productivity – jobs that often need to run overtime to keep up, or processes that everyone has to wait for.
 Identify the top 10 productivity bottlenecks, and then identify the root cause.
 If the cause relates to human performance, ergonomics can help.

 - Similarly, every organization has quality standards.
 Ask your quality manager where the biggest quality problems occur, and why.
 Again, if the cause relates to human error, ergonomics can help.